clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 To make VNC work on your |CL| host, you need to install these bundles:

-*	`desktop-autostart`: installs :abbr:`GDM (Gnome Desktop Manager)` and set it to start automatically on boot.
-This also installs TigerVNC Viewer.
+*	`desktop-autostart`: Installs :abbr:`GDM (Gnome Desktop Manager)`, sets it to start automatically on boot, and installs TigerVNC Viewer.
-*	`vnc-server`: installs the TigerVNC server.
+*	`vnc-server`: Installs the TigerVNC server.
-*	`openssh-server`: installs an SSH server.
+*	`openssh-server`: Installs an SSH server.

 Follow these steps: